- Home

 - Ask your doctor about what sort of exercise would be suitable.
 An exercise physiologist or physiotherapist can help with safe and appropriate exercise plans.

-- An occupational therapist can show you relaxation techniques, breathing exercises and ways to conserve your energy.
+- Get a referral to an occupational therapist for help with relaxation techniques, breathing exercises and ways to conserve your energy.

-- Consider acupuncture – some people find it helps with fatigue.
+- Consider acupuncture – some people find it helps with cancer-related fatigue.

 - Say no to things you really don’t feel like doing.